FAMILY LINE AND HISTORY

 Hi Mike,

 Might you go to the cemetery and take a good picture of Ernest Sevenau’s headstone for me and get the name of the place as you go through the gate?
-Ernie could probably use a visit and a prayer from from someone in the family and as you are the only one who knows where he is buried, you’re nominated.
+Ernie could probably use a visit and a prayer from someone in the family and as you are the only one who knows where he is buried, you’re nominated.

 I have pictures coming from Pattie Barton.
 She has worked on this with me for many hours now, and last night her sister Donna filled in a number of missing pieces.
 The Sevenau family line has gone from two pages to fifteen.
 It’s looking good.
 Gerry and Kathleen Sevenau also emailed me two fabulous letters that I will add to the family tree.
 They both tell a lot about the family.
 They are looking for pictures too.
 Jeanne mailed me a photo of her with her dad.
 Looks like a Sevenau, which appear to be a handsome lot.
 Terrilyn Lannes (Estelle’s side) is also helping.
 The most interesting thing for me is trying to keep all this straight as my memory is going the way of dandelion dust.